Skip to main content

 Every Claude Code Plan Compared (2026)

 Understanding what each plan actually includes requires looking beyond the headline price.
 The differences between plans are not just about usage limits.
-They affect which models you can access, what features are available, and whether you get priority access during peak demand periods.
-Here is a comprehensive comparison based on the official pricing from claude.com/pricing as of March 2026.
+They affect whether terminal Claude Code is included, how much shared capacity you get, and whether your team gets administration controls.
+Here is the current comparison based on claude.com/pricing and Anthropic help-center pages as of April 20, 2026.

 What Claude Code Actually Costs (Real Numbers)